GBerrow/Forge-Fitness/README.md

 - As a **user**, I want to customize the app's appearance, so that it matches my personal preferences (e.g., dark mode).
 - As a **privacy-conscious user**, I want to change my password, so that my account remains secure.
 - As a **user**, I want to manage my notification preferences, so that I receive only relevant updates.

+Each story maps directly to technical requirements while maintaining focus on user value, creating a balanced approach between development objectives and user needs.
+This structured foundation provides clear direction for feature implementation and testing phases of the project.

 ---